Testing the simplifying assumption in high-dimensional vine copulas: A hierarchical procedure for testing the in vine copulas

-For this reason, we generate data from the Clayton, Gaussian, Gumbel, and Frank copula in four dimensions with pair-wise values of Kendall's $\tau$ of $0.2, 0.4, 0.6, 0.8$.
-Then, we use the algorithm of \citet{Dissmann2013} to select a regular vine copula structure and to specify the copula families via the AIC.
-We apply the hierarchical procedure (\autoref{testprocedure}) to test the simplifying assumption at a theoretical level of 5 \%.
-Thus, in the second tree two conditional copulas are tested with an individual level of 1.67 \%.
-If we do not reject the $H_0$ for both copulas in the second tree, we continue in the third tree and test $C_{14 \cs 23}$ at an individual level of 1.67 \%.
-Therefore, each test of the simplifying assumption for the considered four dimensional copulas consists of up to three individual tests.
+In the following simulation study we test the simplifying assumption for the four-dimensional Clayton, Gaussian, Gumbel, and Frank copula with pair-wise values of Kendall's $\tau$ of $0.2, 0.4, 0.6, 0.8$.
+Since each copula is exchangeable an arbitrary structure can be fixed.
+We fit a D-vine copula and select the copula families of $\svc{C}_{12}$, $\svc{C}_{23}$, $\svc{C}_{34}$, $\svc{C}_{13; 2}$, $\svc{C}_{24; 3}$, $\svc{C}_{14; 23}$ using the AIC.
+The hierarchical procedure is applied to test the simplifying assumption at a theoretical level of 5\%.
+Thus, in tree $T_2$ two conditional copulas are tested with an individual level of 1.67\%.
+If we do not reject the $H_0$ for both copulas in tree $T_2$, we continue in tree $T_3$ and test $H_{0}: (\pvc{U}_{1|23}, \pvc{U}_{4|23}) \perp U_{2:3}$ at an individual level of 1.67\%.

-The first two panels in \autoref{figMultivariateDistributions} report the results for the four-dimensional Clayton and Gaussian copula for which any structure satisfies the simplifying assumption \citep{Stoeber2013}.
+The two upper panels in \autoref{figMultivariateDistributions} report the results for the four-dimensional Clayton and Gaussian copula for which the simplifying assumption is satisfied \citep{Stoeber2013}.

-The empirical size of the CCC test is still very close to the theoretical level of the test even under the consideration of vine copula model selection and possibly misspecified copula families.
-On the right of \autoref{figMultivariateDistributions}, the empirical power of testing the simplifying assumption for the four-dimensional Frank and Gumbel copula is plotted.
-The Frank and Gumbel copula slightly violate the simplifying assumption for every vine structure \citep{Stoeber2013} as long as $\tau \notin\{0,1\}$.
-Although the variation in the conditional copulas induced by the four-dimensional Frank and Gumbel copulas is rather mild,\footnote{ For example, the induced conditional copula $C_{13 \cs 2}$ of a three dimensional Frank copula $C_{1:3}$ is a Ali-Mikhail-Haq copula which only slightly varies (see Fig. 1. in \citet{Spanhel2016b}).
-In general, under weak regularity conditions, which hold for the Frank and Gumbel copula, the value of Kendall's $\tau_{12|3}$ is restricted to the interval $[0, \frac{1}{3}]$ if $C_{1:3}$ is an Archimedean copula \citep{Mesfioui2008}. } the CCC test often rejects the simplifying assumption.
-That the power has a minimum at $\tau = 0.8$ can be explained by the fact that both copulas satisfy the simplifying assumption for $\tau \to 1$.
+The empirical size of the hierarchical test procedure with the CCC test $\Theta_\Myidx$ is close to the theoretical level even under consideration of possibly misspecified copula families.
+In the lower panels of \autoref{figMultivariateDistributions}, the empirical power for the four-dimensional Frank and Gumbel copula is plotted.
+The Frank and Gumbel copula violate the simplifying assumption as long as $\tau \notin\{0,1\}$ \citep{Stoeber2013}.
+Although the variation in the conditional copulas induced by the four-dimensional Frank and Gumbel copulas is rather mild (see \autoref{figArchmCondCorr}), the CCC test often rejects the simplifying assumption.

+That the power has a minimum at $\tau = 0.8$ can be explained by the fact that both copulas satisfy the simplifying assumption for $\tau \to 1$ and the variation of the conditional correlations (see \autoref{figArchmCondCorr}) is less pronounced than for $\tau = 0.2, 0.4, 0.6$.